Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 In NumPy, these different levels of nesting are called *axes* or *dimensions*.
 The number of axes---the level of nesting---is called the *rank*[^rank-footnote] or *dimensionality* of the array.
-Together, the lengths of these lists at each level is called the *shape* of the array (remember that the lists at each level have to have the same number of elements).
+Together, the lengths of these lists at each level are called the *shape* of the array (remember that the lists at each level have to have the same number of elements).

 [^rank-footnote]: Not to be confused with [mathematical definitions of
     rank](https://en.wikipedia.org/wiki/Rank_(linear_algebra)).